Mike Leake delivers, Jay Bruce reaches milestone in Mariners’ win over Angels on Star Wars Night

 And for one night only, the Mariners played like it, too.
 They snapped a three-game losing streak by defeating the Los Angeles Angels, 4-3.

 Mike Leake (4-6) certainly looked like a different starter.
 After allowing 12 earned runs in his previous two starts, Leake surrendered just two runs and five hits in seven innings.

+“I thought that was the best Mike Leake has thrown in quite some time,” Servais said after the game.
+“Just really good rhythm.
+Mike’s a feel guy, and he was feeling it with the breaking ball early tonight.
+He ran some cutters in there and just kept them off balance all night.”

 The 31-year-old right-hander finally ran into trouble in the sixth, when Mike Trout and Shohei Ohtani walloped solo homers to left field on back-to-back pitches.
 But Leake’s batterymate picked him up.
 That all started in the third inning, when Mariners catcher Tom Murphy lined a double off the wall in left-center.
 After he advanced to third because of a balk by Angels starter Tyler Skaggs, Dylan Moore fisted a soft liner to center and Murphy trotted in to score.

 The burly 28-year-old backstop added on in the fifth, driving a hanging breaking ball on the outside corner into the right-field seats for a two-run homer.
 Murphy — who later threw Angels left fielder Brian Goodwin out stealing as well — uncorked a mini fist pump as he rounded first base.

+“That one I knew I got,” Murphy said after nearly registering a multihomer night.
+“That’s kind of something we’ve been working on in the cage a little bit — just catching the ball a little bit deeper.
+Today it just kind of clicked.”

 So, yes, this didn’t look like a team that entered Friday having lost 12 of its past 14 games.
 The Mariners — gasp — even managed a night of error-less defense, with the highlight being a diving Haniger catch in right-center that ended the seventh inning.
+Third baseman Kyle Seager also delivered a bare-handed beauty to first to beat Angels shortstop David Fletcher after a swinging bunt with one out in the ninth.

 And let’s not forget about the man branded with the one-night nickname “Qui-Gon Jay Bruce.”
 With two outs in the seventh inning, the 32-year-old veteran drilled the 300th homer of his 12-year career over the wall in dead center.
 In doing so, Bruce became the eighth active player with at least 300 home runs and doubles.

+“It’s good.
+It’s good.
+Cold.
+Very cold,” Bruce said, when asked to describe the experience.
+“If you had told me that I was going to hit my 300th homer playing first base for the Seattle Mariners I probably would have called you crazy.

+“But you take what you can get.
+There’s no rhyme or reason.
+I’ve been welcomed by a great group of guys here — guys that have made me part of this thing, and I appreciate that.”

-But the Mariners’ metaphorical x-wing was nearly shot out of the sky in the eighth, when relievers Austin Adams and Jesse Biddle combined to allow three walks, a hit and one earned run.
+But the Mariners’ metaphorical X-wing was nearly shot out of the sky in the eighth, when relievers Austin Adams and Jesse Biddle combined to allow three walks, a hit and one earned run.
 Anthony Bass finally stopped the bleeding, forcing an Anthony Lucroy line out to left field that stranded the bases loaded and preserved a narrow 4-3 lead.
-Bass then pitched a 1-2-3 ninth inning to close the show — and cue the fireworks.
+Bass then pitched a 1-2-3 ninth inning to close the show and cue the fireworks.

+After it was over, Servais personally delivered the Mariners’ lineup card to Bruce’s locker, to be kept as a memento.
+The force may not be especially strong in Servais, but Seattle’s skipper was right.

+Though the references surely eluded him, it was certainly a big night.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.